w3c/wot-thing-description/planning/work-items/analysis/analysis-manageable-affordances.md

 * **Who:** Thing Description designer
 * **What:** Describe a queue of actions as a resource, including its contents and state
-* **Why:** I can fully describe the current status of a device capable of running persistent actions
+* **Why:** So that I can fully describe the current status of a device capable of running persistent actions
 * **Sentence:** As a Thing Description designer, I need to describe a queue of actions as a resource so that I can fully describe the current status of a device capable of running monitorable and cancelable actions.
 * **Process Stakeholders**:
     * Submitter: Multiple